What are hallucinogens?

 What are the effects?

-The effects of hallucinogens are extremely variable and unpredictable, even if the person has used the same substance before.
-Factors that influence the drugs’ effects include the person using (e.g. mood, personality), the setting, and the particular drug itself.
+The effects of hallucinogens are extremely unpredictable and changing, even if the person has used the same drug before.
+Factors that influence the drugs’ effects include the person using (e.g. mood, personality), where the drug is taken, and the type of drug.

 Effects of hallucinogens may include: